raynamharris/DissociationTest/README.md

-# Integrative analysis of the effects of biological and technical perturbations on the transcriptomes of hippocampal subfields
+# Integrative analysis of the effects of biological and technical perturbations on hippocampal subfields transcriptomes
 Rayna M. Harris, Hsin-Yi Kao, Juan Marcos Alarcon, Hans A. Hofmann, and André A. Fenton

 ## Abstract